PredictiveEcology/LandWeb/README.md

 **Authors:**

 - Eliot McIntire (eliot.mcintire@canada.ca)
-- Alex M. Chubaty (achubaty@friresearch.ca)
+- Alex M. Chubaty (achubaty@for-cast.ca)

-**Date:** September 30, 2018
+**Date:** November 8, 2019

 ### Getting the code

-All modules are written in R and all model code was developed collaboratively using GitHub (<https://github.com>), with each module contained in it’s own (currently private) git repository (see below).
+All modules are written in R and all model code was developed collaboratively using GitHub (<https://github.com>), with each module contained in it's own (currently private) git repository (see below).
 Code that is shared among modules was bundled into R packages, and hosted in open git repositories.
 All package code is automatically and regularly tested using cross-platform continuous integration frameworks to ensure the code is reliable and free of errors.